Yuriy Ivanyushchenko: Criminal prosecution

 On 26 January 2017, the court ruled to uphold the decision of the Solomyansky District Court of 27 January 2016, which made a positive decision on the case of the inaction of the Deputy Prosecutor General of Ukraine, Stolyarchuk at the stage of pre-trial investigation.
 The latest decision of the collegium of the Supreme Court is not subject to appeal.
 On January 27, 2017, the judicial board of the Chamber of the Supreme Court for Criminal Cases of Ukraine ruled to satisfy the complaint of Ivanyushchenko on charges of the Deputy Prosecutor General of Ukraine of inaction at the stage of pre-trial investigation.
 The court also ruled to refuse the Deputy Prosecutor General of Ukraine to start office work in relation to Ivanyushchenko.
 In other words, the decision of the Deputy Prosecutor General to open a case against Ivanyushchenko was rejected by the court.

 On 28 February 2017, it became known that the Supreme Court of Ukraine closed all criminal proceedings against Ivanyushchenko.
 According to MP Leshchenko, Hryhoriy Surkis, his longtime business partner, and Borys Lozhkin, the former head of the Administration of the President of Ukraine, they agreed that they played a significant role in ending the persecution of the oligarch.
 Surkis played a huge role in the termination of criminal cases and the lifting of sanctions against Ivanyushchenko.
 Lozhkin, who promoted his interests in the presidential circle, also assisted in the termination of cases against him.

 Another proof of the disinterest of the Ukrainian authorities in Ivanyushchenko's persecution is the fact that he twice visited Ukraine without hindrance, despite the fact that he was on the wanted list.
 In July 2019, the Supreme Court refused to open cassation proceedings on the complaint of the Deputy Prosecutor General against the decision of the Kyiv Court of Appeals dated 03.04.2019, which upheld the decision of the judge of the Solomyansky court of Kyiv Bobrovnyk OV 27 January 2016, to close the criminal proceedings No. 42015000000000207 (concerning the theft of funds from the Kyoto Protocol in 2012–2014).
 The prosecutor's office tried to overturn the decision of Judge Bobrovnyk for three years.

-On 15 October 2019, a Latvian court found $30 million criminal.
 Since the beginning of 2015, this money has been under arrest at the request of the Prosecutor General's Office of Ukraine.
-Earlier, a Lithuanian court decided to confiscate $26 million belonging to Ivanyushchenko.
+Earlier, Latvian and Lithuanian courts decided to confiscate $30 and 26 million each, belonging to Ivanyushchenko.